necsi/covid19/README.md

 Whenever you make a new visualization, please add documentation for it to "docs/visualizations.md".
 Ideally, you include the code in a subdirectory, but if this is not possible, then you should still add a link.

 All models should also go in this.

+# Legal

+This code is released under an MIT license, and any data is released in accordance with https://project-open-data.cio.gov/policy-memo/.